thomfilg/queuenode/README.md

-# Node.js Queue Processing with Bull, Redis, and Sentry
+# Distributed Task Scheduler with Node.js, Bull, and Redis

-This repository demonstrates how to implement background job processing in a Node.js application using TypeScript, Bull (a Redis-based queue library), and Sentry for error tracking and performance monitoring.
-The application includes a simple user registration system that sends a welcome email asynchronously through a job queue.
+This repository implements a distributed task scheduler system that allows clients to register tasks with specific execution times or recurring schedules.
+The system ensures that tasks are executed within 10 seconds of their scheduled time, with high availability and data durability guarantees.

 ## Table of Contents